Quezler/glutenfree/mods/factoryplanner-is-exportable-to-fake-factorissimo/README.md

 Unlike Factorissimo 2 belts/pipes/chests up to the wall aren't a thing, interact with items via loaders or inserters, and fluids will need barrels.

+1.5.0 update: barrels are no longer enforced, for each 5000 fluid per minute the factory will give you a fluid port that can be moved by rotating it.

 # beacons

 Currently not supported, there would need to be an algorithm that checks how many beacons are needed to fit the machine sizes at that row,